rwcarlsen/cloudlus/example/sweep/README.md

 ```

 The job generation uses `scenario.json`, `cyclus.xml.in`, and `sweep.txt` in
-this folder.  `sweep.txt` was generated via `go run sweep.go` and a few text
+this folder.  `sweep.txt` was generated via `go run sweep.go -sweep` and a few
-tweeks.
-After generating the jobs, you can submit them all to the running
+text tweeks.
+After generating the jobs, you can submit them all to the
-cloudlus server:
+running cloudlus server:

 ```bash
 cloudlus -addr="host:port" submit sweepjob-*.json